bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 $p(x) = \frac{1}{1+\exp(-c - m_1 x_1)}$.

 We have thus specified a function that indicates the probability of success for a given value of $x$ e.g., $P(y=1|x)$.
 Note that in our observation data $\mathbf{y}$ itself can only take on one of two values.
-We can think of our data as a being a sample from a Bernoulli trial, and we can therefore write down the likelihood for the observation:
+We can think of our data as a being a sample from a Bernoulli trial, and we can therefore write down the likelihood for a set of observations ${\mathbf{X},\mathbf{y}}$:

 $\mathcal{L}(c,m_1) = \prod_{i=1}^n p(x_i)^{y_i} (1-p(x_i)^{1-y_i})$.

 In general, these models do not admit a closed form solution, but can be solved iteratively via maximum likelihood, that is by finding the values $(c,m_1)$ that return the greatest value of $\mathcal{L}(c,m_1)$.
 Within {caret}, logistic regression can applied using the {glm} function.

 To illustate this we will again make use of our plant dataset.
-Recall that the second column represents a binary variable indicative of infection status e.g., population growth of *Botrytis cinerea* using statistical enrichment of *Botrytis* Tubulin versus the earliest time point.
+Recall that the second column represents a binary variable indicative of infection status e.g., population growth of the *Botrytis cinerea* pathogen indicated by statistical enrichment of the *Botrytis* Tubulin versus the earliest time point.

 In the excercises, below, we will aim to learn a set of markers capable of predicting infection status using logistic regression.
 To begin with, let's see if *time* is informative of infection status: